 The following table illustrates the percentage allocations of available cash from operating surplus between the unitholders and our general partner based on the specified target distribution levels.
 The amounts set forth under "Marginal percentage interest in distributions" are the percentage interests of our general partner and the unitholders in any available cash from operating surplus we distribute up to and including the corresponding amount in the column "Total quarterly distribution per unit target amount."
-The percentage interests shown for our unitholders and our general partner for the minimum quarterly distribution are also applicable to quarterly distribution amounts that are less than the minimum quarterly distribution.
-The percentage interests set forth below for our general partner include its 2% general partner interest and assume that our general partner has contributed any additional capital necessary to maintain its 2% general partner interest, our general partner has not transferred its incentive distribution rights and that there are no arrearages on common units.
+The percentage interests shown for our unitholders and our general partner for the minimum quarterly distribution.
+The percentage interests set forth below for our general partner include its 2% general partner interest and assume that our general partner has not transferred its incentive distribution rights and that there are no arrearages on common units.

-? ?? ? interest in ? ? ?
+? ?? ???
+Marginal percentage ? ?? interest in distributio ? ??
 Total quarterly distribution per unit target amount ??
 Unitholders ??
 General Partner ?
-Minimum Quarterly Distribution ?? \$0.2125 ??? ??98% ??? ??
+Minimum Quarterly Distribution ?? \$0.2125??? ??98% ??? ??
 2%??
-First Target Distribution ?? above \$0.2125 up to \$0.244375 ??? ??98% ??? ??
+First Target Distribution ?? above \$0.2125 up to \$0.244375??? ??98% ???? ??
 2%??